Zenduty/docs/docs/Schedules.md

 ### Overlapping Shifts

-rotation layers are cumulative.
+Rotation layers are cumulative.
 If the time frames for shifts overlap, all the layerss apply, hence there may be multiple participants assigned to be on-call at the same time.

 ### Nobody is On-Call
 It is possible to have a schedule with gaps where no one is on-call during certain times.
 If no one is on-call at a certain escalation level, the incident will immediately escalate to the next level of the escalation policy.
 If no one is on-call on the entire escalation policy, an incident will not be assigned.